Investors and Board

 New Enterprise Associates, Inc. (NEA) is a leading venture capital firm focused on helping entrepreneurs build transformational businesses across multiple stages, sectors, and geographies.
 With approximately $13 billion in committed capital, NEA invests in information technology, healthcare, and energy technology companies at all stages in a company's lifecycle, from seed stage through IPO.
 The firm's long track record of successful investing includes more than 175 portfolio company IPOs and more than 300 acquisitions.

-Steven Schuurman, Co-Founder and CEO
+Steven Schuurman, Founder

 Peter Fenton, General Partner, Benchmark Capital